-Theatre students participate in the American College Theatre Festival and the American College Dance Associations Baja Region Conference, as well as the United States Institute for Theatre Technology's Annual Conference.
-The College supports student travel and participation in conferences and workshops that supplement the courses and productions on campus and in venues around Los Angeles.
+Theatre and Dance students participate in the American College Theatre Festival and the American College Dance Associations Baja Region Conference, as well as the United States Institute for Theatre Technology's Annual Conference.
+The College supports student travel and participation in conferences and workshops that supplement the courses and productions on campus and in venues around

 The curriculum includes preparation in all aspects of theatre, from technical areas to creation and performance, while insuring a firm understanding of the social, historical and theoretical contexts essential to a well-grounded liberal arts education.
 Interdisciplinary collaborations have strengthened our program by familiarizing students with other performance disciplines, from film and TV to opera and performance art.
 Students have benefited from connections to educational theatre companies, in such areas as health education and community based programming.
 Internships, and service-learning are essential components of the program, and the entertainment industry has established an initiative to recruit Cal State L.A. students for many extraordinary opportunities.

 The Department of Music, Theatre & Dance at California State University, Los Angeles is part of the College of Arts and Letters.
 It is housed in a Fine Arts multiplex that includes the Music Building, State Playhouse, Music Hall and the Luckman Fine Arts Complex, with state of the art dance studios in Martin Luther King Hall.
-Extensive facilities include two black box theatres (the “Arena” and the “Nest”), a fully equipped recording studio, three dance studios in King Hall, two computer laboratories stocked with a full range of music and design software, a dedicated music keyboard instruction lab, several electronically equipped classrooms, dedicated choral and instrumental rehearsal halls, grand and baby grand piano studios, and individual practice rooms equipped with digital keyboards.
+Extensive facilities include two black box theatres, a fully equipped recording studio, three dance studios in King Hall, two computer laboratories stocked with a full range of music and design software, a dedicated music keyboard instruction lab, several electronically equipped classrooms, dedicated choral and instrumental rehearsal halls, grand and baby grand piano studios, and individual practice rooms equipped with digital keyboards.

 The University Library has a vast collection of more than 11,000 recordings and scores, an array of special collections in the performing arts and a large collection of books on music topics.
 The library itself houses a collection of over one million books and journals, as well as films, newspapers, and federal documents.